AAA Latin American Championship

-The AAA Latin American Championship (Campeonato Latinoamericano AAA in Spanish) is a professional wrestling championship promoted by the Lucha Libre AAA Worldwide (AAA) and WWE promotion in Mexico.
-The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
+The AAA Latin American Championship (Campeonato Latinoamericano AAA in Spanish) is a professional wrestling championship promoted by the Mexican promotion Lucha Libre AAA Worldwide (AAA), a sister promotion of WWE.
+The current champion is La Parka, who is in his first reign.
+He won the vacant title by defeating Damian Priest, El Fiscal, and El Hijo de Dr. Wagner Jr. in the finals of a tournament, which was contested as a fatal four-way match, at Ola de Calor on August 30, 2026.
+The title was previously vacated when previous champion El Hijo del Vikingo suffered a knee injury.

 History

 The title was first announced on May 18, 2011, as part of a storyline, where wrestlers from American promotion Total Nonstop Action Wrestling (TNA) invaded AAA.
 It was revealed that on June 18 at Triplemanía XIX AAA's Dr. Wagner Jr. would face TNA's Rob Van Dam for the newly created AAA Latin American Championship.
 No qualification matches took place prior to the match.
 Wagner went on to defeat Van Dam in the main event of Triplemanía XIX to become the first champion.
 The physical belt was designed and crafted by All Star Championship Belts.

-El Hijo de Dr. Wagner Jr. is the current champion, in his first reign.
-He defeated previous champion El Mesías at Triplemanía XXXIII on August 16, 2025.